shreyask3107/shreyask3107.github.io/_publications/2020-07-02-bin-packing.md

 ---
 Authors: Richa Verma, Aniruddha Singhal, Harshad Khadilkar, Ansuma Basumatary, **Siddharth Nayak**, Harsh Vardhan Singh, Swagat Kumar and Rajesh Sinha

 We attempt to solve the online version of the 3D bin-packing problem using reinforcement learning.
-Our method-PackMan beats heuristical methods in solving the task of filling the containers with boxes without the knowledge of the order of incoming box dimensions. [[PDF]](http://nsidn98.github.io/files/Parcel_loading_GenPlan2020.pdf)
+Our method PackMan, beats heuristical methods in solving the task of filling the containers with boxes without the knowledge of the order of incoming box dimensions. [[PDF]](http://nsidn98.github.io/files/Parcel_loading_GenPlan2020.pdf)

 Demo of boxes getting placed sequentially in 16 containers where each container is of size 45x80.